WorldWideTelescope/pywwt/docs/annotations.rst

     ...                       fill=True, fill_color='#008CA8')

-Note that the properties of the circle can either be passed to :meth:`~pywwt.core.BaseWWTWidget.add_circle` or can be set/changed on the returned object afterwards::
+Note that the properties of the circle can either be passed to :meth:`~pywwt.BaseWWTWidget.add_circle` or can be set/changed on the returned object afterwards::

     >>> crc1.fill_color = 'red'